ritvik91/CampusHeatMap/README.md

 	```

--Change IP value to your corresponding IP in the following files:
+Change IP value to your corresponding IP in the following files:

-	-MyApplication.java
+	MyApplication.java

-	-config.js
+	config.js

-	- Mbed, main.cpp (BROKER value)
+	Mbed, main.cpp (BROKER value)

 - Include the following dependencies in build.gradle(Module:app)
 ```